VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

     ## 6  green    red FALSE  1304     3

+so you will need be careful when adding new variables: always check whether the new data is actually what you intended.

 The final way of storing data is simultaneously the least efficient and most regularly used form: :code:`lists`.
 The latter is the case because most functions return lists as results.
 For very large data sets I would advise against using list, because they tend to slow everything down quite drastically.
 In general, if it is at all possible to simplify your data into a data type that is above it in the table I presented at the beginning of this section, you should probably do it.